sparkfun/SparkFun_VR_IMU_Breakout_BNO086_QWIIC/README.md

 Please review the LICENSE.md file for license information.

 If you have any questions or concerns on licensing, please contact technical support on our [SparkFun forums](https://forum.sparkfun.com/viewforum.php?f=152).

+Distributed as-is; no warranty is given.

+- Your friends at SparkFun.

+_<COLLABORATION CREDIT>_